clicon/clixon-controller-docs/tutorial.rst

 Repeat the steps for the second device and name it openconfig2.

-Add the devices to the controller:
+Now we have to working OpenConfig devices which we can connect to using NETCONF tunneled over SSH.
+The next step is to add the devices to the controller.
+This is done from the CLI:

 .. code-block:: bash